We are community supported and may earn a commission when you buy through links on our site. Learn more

 The Bitter Sweetness of Becoming a Grandparent After 70

-I am 71 years old, and my husband is 72.
-Our oldest granddaughters are 20 and 16, and we are now about to become grandparents again.
+I am 73 years old, and my husband is 74.
+Our oldest granddaughters are 22 and 18, and two years ago we became grandparents again.

-Our youngest son, who married later than his older brothers, is about to have his first baby, a boy, at 40.
-He will be the first of our grandchildren who we don’t have to get on a plane to visit.
-We are so excited as we anticipate this new addition to our family.
+Our youngest son, who married later than his older brothers, had his first baby, a boy, at 40.
+This precious boy is the first of our grandchildren who we don’t have to get on a plane to visit.
+We anticipated this new addition to our family with great joy.

 When our older grandchildren were born, we were in our 50s – so young.
 Our own mortality never entered into the picture.
 We would all live happily ever after.